mongodb/docs/source/reference/mongotop.rst

 .. option:: --ipv6

-   Enables IPv6 support to allow :program:`mongotop` to connect to the MongoDB instance using IPv6 connectivity.
-IPv6 support is disabled by default in the :program:`mongotop` utility.
+   Enables IPv6 support to allow :program:`mongotop` to connect to the MongoDB instance using IPv6 connectivity. :program:`mongotop` and other MongoDB programs disable IPv6 support by default.

 .. option:: --username <username>, -u <username>